aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

     A `KeyError` is raised when a value is not found as a key in a Python dict.

-    In your program, the key that cannot be found is `'c'`.
+    In your program, the key that cannot be found is `c`.

     Exception raised on line 7 of file TESTS:\runtime\test_key_error.py.